biocore/qiime/doc/scripts/blast_wrapper.rst

 	**[REQUIRED]**

 	-i, `-`-input_fasta_fp
-		path to the input fasta file
+		Path to the input fasta file
 	-r, `-`-refseqs_fp
-		path to blast database as a fasta file
+		Path to blast database as a fasta file

 	**[OPTIONAL]**